5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 	- MacPro7,1 (`J160`)
  	- Any (other) model (`Default`)

-Disabling `SecureBootModel` for the listed SMBIOSes is necessary when trying to run current versions of macOS (Big Sur+) with unsupported GPUs/iGPUs.
+Disabling `SecureBootModel` for the listed SMBIOSes is necessary when trying to run macOS Big Sur and newer with unsupported GPUs/iGPUs.
 This requires re-installing previously removed drivers back into macOS with OpenCore Legacy Patcher.
-But in order to do so, `System Integrity Protection` *and* `SecureBootModel` have to be disabled for installing and loading drivers for Intel HD 4000 as well as NVIDIA Kepler cards.
+But in order to do so, `System Integrity Protection` *and* `SecureBootModel` have to be disabled for installing and loading drivers for Intel integrated graphics as well as NVIDIA Kepler cards.

-But re-installing (graphics) drivers breaks the security seal of the system volume.
+Re-installing (graphics) drivers onto the system partition breaks the security seal of the system volume.
 And since these drivers are unsigned, the system will crash on boot if `SecureBootModel` and `SIP` are enabled.
-So in this case it's a combination of 2 factors which break system updates.
+So in this case it's a combination of two factors which break system updates.

 ## Fix